epttli/Placenta_single_nucleus_analysis/README.md

 This repository contains code used to preprocess and integrate human placental single-nucleus ATAC-seq (snATAC-seq) data from early and term pregnancy, and to transfer cell type labels from an snRNA-seq reference dataset.
-The resulting objects are intended as inputs for downstream enhancer–gene interaction inference using scE2G.
+The resulting objects are intended as inputs for downstream enhancer-gene interaction inference using scE2G.

 ## Repository structure